sheezylion/server-stats/README.md

-# Building a Robust CI/CD Pipeline on AWS with Jenkins and Docker Agents: A Step-by-Step Guide (Part 1)
+# Streamlining CI/CD on AWS: Mastering Jenkins and Docker Agents (Part 1)
 ## Introduction: Why Jenkins for CI/CD?

 - Jenkins is one of the first CI/CD tools widely used for Continuous Integration & Deployment.